Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Quantum bounds for the thermoelectric regimes of the ideal peaked-filtering device

-We report in Fig 7, in the first quadrant of the $(\mu_R,E_d)$-plane, the contour plot of the efficiency (red region) and the performance coefficient (blue region) of the considered ideal filtering nanostructure in the power production and refrigeration regimes.
-The line $E_d = \mu_R \cdot T_L/(T_L- T_R)$ provides the maximum efficiency both for heat-energy conversion and for refrigeration, where the input or output power is zero.
-Around this line an optimal trade off for power generation or refrigeration can be established.
-Notice that the efficiency at the maximum power output in region (I) is $\eta^{(tm)}_{\mathcal P_{Max}}= \mu_R/E_d$=0.296, and that for the chosen temperature ranges $\eta_c^{(tm)}$=0.5 and $\eta_c^{(refr)}=1$.
+Figure 6b reports the contour plot of the efficiency (red region) and the performance coefficient (blue region) of the considered ideal filtering nanostructure.
+The line $E_d = {\mu_{\rm R}}/ {\eta_c^{(tm)}}$ provides the (maximum) Carnot efficiency both for heat-energy conversion and for refrigeration, which are $\eta_c^{(tm)}=0.5$ and $\eta_c^{(refr)}=1$ for the considered temperatures.
+However, the corresponding exchanged power is zero, see \fref{fig6}(a).
+Around this line an optimal trade-off for power generation or refrigeration can be established.
+The efficiency at the maximum power output in region~I is $\eta^{(tm)}_{\mathcal P_{Max}} $=0.296.

-Further information can be obtained from the study of the heat current flowing from the left reservoir, and reported in Fig.8.
-The left heat current of Eq.(1c) for a peaked transmission function (and $\mu_L$ set to zero) reads